The Love Songs of W.E.B. Du Bois: Reception

-Early reviews were positive, and pointed out the epic and historical qualities of the novel.
-Kirkus Reviews had high praise for the "sprawling, ambitious debut novel": "If this isn't the Great American Novel, it's a mighty attempt at achieving one."
-Publishers Weekly called it a "staggering and ambitious saga", and said "readers will be floored".
+In a starred review, Kirkus Reviews had high praise for the "sprawling, ambitious debut novel": "If this isn't the Great American Novel, it's a mighty attempt at achieving one."
+Similarly, in a starred review, Publishers Weekly called it a "staggering and ambitious saga", and said "readers will be floored".
+Ron Charles of The Washington Post called the novel "simply magnificent" and celebrated the reading experience: "'The Love Songs of W.E.B.
+Du Bois' is the kind of book that comes around only once a decade.
+Yes, at roughly 800 pages, it is, indeed, a mountain to climb, but the journey is engrossing, and the view from the summit with transform your understanding of America."

 Writing in The New York Times, reviewer Veronica Chambers enthused: "'The Love Songs of W.E.B.
 Du Bois' is quite simply the best book that I have read in a very, very long time.
 I will avoid the cliché of calling it 'a great American novel.'
 Maybe the truest thing I could say is that this is an epic tale of adventure that brings to mind characters you never forget."

 Oprah Winfrey announced on CBS This Morning that the novel was her new selection for her book club.

 The novel was longlisted for the 2021 National Book Award for Fiction and was a finalist for the 2021 Kirkus Prize.
 It was selected for The Washington Post's "10 Best Books of 2021" list.
 It was also selected for the New York Times Book Review's "10 Best Books of 2021" list.